TREATMENTS

 Unlike a spinal fusion, an Artificial Disc Replacement surgery allows your spine to continue to bend, twist and flex normally.
 Spinal fusion surgery limits the movement of your spine by fusing two vertebrae together, whereas an Artificial Disc Replacement only affects the one vertebral set that houses the diseased or damaged disc.
 Dr. Cuéllar always does his best to avoid spinal fusion, opting for artificial disc replacement surgery whenever possible.

-Artificial Disc Replacement Procedure
+Cervical Disc Replacement Procedure

 Artificial Disc Replacement vs. ACDF